 Kanpur, known for its shoe industries and leather, tops the list of India’s most polluted cities.
 The city has the worst air quality in India as confirmed by the WHO.
 The annual average level of PM 2.5 in Kanpur is 173, which is 17 times higher than the recommended limit of WHO.
-The leather tanneries in Kanpur release dangerous levels of chromium in the air contributing to severe levels of air pollution.
+The leather tanneries in Kanpur release dangerous levels of chromium into the air contributing to severe levels of air pollution.

 Faridabad, the largest and most populated city in Haryana, is the second most polluted city in India.
 An industrial city, Faridabad sees a large amount of construction of commercial complexes and high rises.
-In addition, factors like burning of crops, industrial pollution, vehicular emission also deteriorate the air quality.
+In addition, factors like the burning of crops, industrial pollution, and vehicular emission also deteriorate the air quality.

 The holy city of Varanasi is third on the list of the most polluted cities in India.
-Located just a few hundred kilometres from Gaya, Varanasi faces a serious problem of deteriorating air quality.
+Located just a few hundred kilometers from Gaya, Varanasi faces a serious problem of deteriorating air quality.
 According to WHO, the average level of PM 2.5 in the city was as high as 151.

 The holiest city of Bihar, Gaya is also on the list of the top ten polluted cities in India.
 Unregulated construction and illegal mining are the main reasons for increasing air pollution in Gaya.
 The average PM 2.5 level in Gaya as calculated by WHO was 149, which is approximately 15 times higher than the safe limit.

-Patna, an ancient city on the banks of Ganges, is also included in the list of the highly polluted cities in India.
+Patna, an ancient city on the banks of the Ganges, is also included in the list of the highly polluted cities in India.
 The noisy and congested city is the transportation hub of Bihar.
-Suspended dust particles, vehicular emission, smoke from the brick furnace are the main causes of a higher level of PM 2.5.
+Suspended dust particles, vehicular emission, and smoke from the brick furnace are the main causes of a higher level of PM 2.5.
 The average level of PM 2.5 is 144 micrograms as reported by WHO.

 Everyone is aware of the severe levels of air pollution in Delhi, especially after the festive season.
 Delhi was formerly the most air polluted city in India, recording the highest level of pollution in the last six years.
 The average level of PM 2.5 remains serious at 143, which is approximately 70 times more than the normal limit.